laurahspencer/O.lurida_genetics/Notebooks/2018-01-22-Preparing-for-Genepop.md

 Crystal rounded the raw microsat data for the Fidalgo Bay 2016-hatchery and 2017-wild data.
 She provided both raw and rounded data.
 Before moving forward with the rounded data, I'll check out the binning method she used.

-In the Excel file []() she includes data from both wild and hatchery NF samples.
+In the Excel file [Olympic Oyster NFH_NFW (1).xlsx](https://github.com/laurahspencer/O.lurida_genetics/blob/master/Data/Olympic%20Oyster%20NFH_NFW%20(1).xlsx) she includes data from both wild and hatchery NF samples.
 She houses raw data for each locus in separate tabs, creates a list of "bins" at 0.2 increments, calculates frequencies for each bin and visualizes with histograms.

 ![image](https://user-images.githubusercontent.com/17264765/35253966-0be0dc42-ff9d-11e7-85bb-15158f6f4335.png)